zenml-io/zenml-hub-plugin-template/README.md

 for certain versions of `zenml`, adjust the entry in `requirements.txt` accordingly to indicate which versions are supported.

+### 5. Replace `logo.png`
+Next, delete `logo.png` and replace it with your own plugin logo.

-### 4. Update `README.md`
+### 5. Update `README.md`
 Lastly, delete this `README.md` file and replace it with your own README that explains how your plugin can be used.

-### 5. Submit your plugin to the ZenML Hub
+### 6. Submit your plugin to the ZenML Hub
-After you have adjusted your plugin repository according to steps 2) to 4), push your changes back to GitHub.
-Then, run `zenml hub push -i` in your terminal to start an interactive publishing process and provide the URL of your new plugin repository when prompted to do so.
+After you have adjusted your plugin repository according to steps 2) to 5), push your changes back to GitHub.
+Then, run `zenml hub submit -i` in your terminal to start an interactive publishing process.
+Provide the URL of your new plugin repository when prompted to do so.

 ## Folder Structure

 Please make sure to preserve the overall folder structure that is suggested here:
 ```
+├── logo.png                        -- The plugin logo -> TODO: replace
+│
 ├── README.md                       -- The README of the plugin -> TODO: explain your plugin here
 │
 ├── requirements.txt                -- Package requirements of your plugin, needs to contain `zenml` -> TODO: update